 In Electromyography (EMG): If you need this part of the test, we will use a very thin needle to put into some of your muscles.
 This is like a microphone and we can hear your muscle working.

 Nerve Conduction Studies do not have any side effects.
 After Electromyography, the muscles into which the needle has been placed may ache a little for a few minutes.
 Rarely, there may be a small bruise.
 If there is any persistent pain or swelling you should inform us.

 The results of the study will be sent to the referring doctor or you can get it from us.
-You will not get the results immediately after the test as it takes time to analyse.
+You will not get the results immediately after the test as it takes time to analyze.
 If you have any queries or concerns, please do not hesitate to contact us before your appointment.